terascope/file-assets/docs/s3_exporter.md

 # Optional Routing Override

-If record metadata includes a `routingPath` attribute, this will override the `path` provided in this configuration.
+If record metadata includes a `standard:route` attribute, this will be used with the `path` provided in this configuration to create nested directories.

 # Options